antonstefanov/rarg/README.md

   // Define the function that you want to execute let handle = (~fruits: list(fruit), ~copy: bool, ~color: string) => ();

-  // Define a run function that will use the getters returned from `Args` to get all provided user arguments.
-It allows you to use labeled arguments as opposed to relying on arg positions. let run = m => handle(~fruits=getFruits(m), ~copy=getCopy(m), ~color=getColor(m));
+  // Define a mapping function that will use the getters returned from `Args`
+  // and pass the provided user arguments.
+  // It allows you to use labeled arguments as opposed to relying on arg positions. let run = m => handle(~fruits=getFruits(m), ~copy=getCopy(m), ~color=getColor(m));

   // Define a command record that you can use to run your command,